kohasummons/kohasummons/README.md

 ## Hi!
 I'm koha.

-I am a product designer, software engineer and blockchain sorcerer currently residing in Nigeria...(add more yarn)
+I am a product designer, software engineer and blockchain sorcerer

 Two things I am crazily in love with - computational art and opensource.